hadfieldn/ape-import-tests/README.md

 ## Tests

 If the compiler is working successfully with the import statements, the following tests should function as described.
-However, when any branch other than master is compiled with `ape compile`, the compilation fails with a FileNotFoundError when trying to locate the interface.
+However, when any branch other than `main` is compiled with `ape compile`, the compilation fails with a FileNotFoundError when trying to locate the interface.

 ### Test that valid usage compiles successfully